scdenney/ba3_text_as_data/syllabus/syllabus.md

 │   │   └── ...
 │   ├── week06/
 │   └── final-project/
-└── README.md          # Use the README to introduce yourself and what your repo will do for you.
+└── README.md          # use the README to introduce yourself and what your repo will do for you
 </pre>

 5. Each week’s deliverable (markdown file + screenshots) must be committed to the correct subfolder.